Walter Ulbricht

-Ulbricht began his political life during the German Empire, when he joined first the Social Democratic Party of Germany (SPD) in 1912, the anti-World War I Independent Social Democratic Party of Germany (USPD) in 1917 and deserted the Imperial German Army in 1918.
+Ulbricht began his political life during the German Empire, when he joined first the Social Democratic Party of Germany (SPD) in 1912 later joining the anti-World War I Independent Social Democratic Party of Germany (USPD) in 1917.
+The following year, he deserted the Imperial German Army and took part in the German Revolution of 1918.
 He joined the Communist Party of Germany in 1920 and became a leading party functionary, serving in its Central Committee from 1923 onward.
-After the Nazi takeover of Germany in 1933 and the 1934 exposure of his role in ordering the 1931 murder of Paul Anlauf and Franz Lenck, Ulbricht lived in Paris and Prague from 1933 to 1937 and in the Soviet Union from 1937 to 1945.
+After the Nazi takeover of Germany in 1933 and the Nazi-led investigation into his role in ordering the 1931 murder of police captains Paul Anlauf and Franz Lenck, Ulbricht lived in Paris and Prague from 1933 to 1937 and in the Soviet Union from 1937 to 1945.

 After the end of World War II, Ulbricht re-organized the German Communist Party in the Soviet occupation zone along Stalinist lines.
 He played a key role in the forcible merger of the KPD and SPD into the Socialist Unity Party of Germany (SED) in 1946.
 He became the First Secretary of the SED and effective leader of the recently established East Germany in 1950.
 The Soviet Army occupation force violently suppressed the uprising of 1953 in East Germany on 17 June 1953, while Ulbricht hid in the Soviet Army headquarters in Berlin-Karlshorst.
 East Germany joined the Soviet-controlled Warsaw Pact upon its founding in 1955.
 Ulbricht presided over the total suppression of civil and political rights in the East German state, which functioned as a communist-ruled dictatorship from its founding in 1949 onward.

 The nationalization of East German industry under Ulbricht failed to raise the standard of living to a level comparable to that of West Germany.
 The result was massive emigration, with hundreds of thousands of people fleeing the country to the west every year in the 1950s.
 When Soviet Premier Nikita Khrushchev gave permission for a wall to stop the outflow in Berlin, Ulbricht had the Berlin Wall built in 1961, which triggered a diplomatic crisis but succeeded in curtailing emigration.
 The failures of Ulbricht's New Economic System and Economic System of Socialism from 1963 to 1970 led to his forcible retirement for "health reasons" and replacement as First Secretary in 1971 by Erich Honecker with Soviet approval.
-Ulbricht suffered a stroke and died in 1973.
+Ulbricht remained the symbolic head of state for two more years, suffering from declining health until dying of a stroke in August 1973.

 Early years

-Ulbricht was born in 1893 in Leipzig, Saxony, to Pauline Ida (née Rothe) and Ernst August Ulbricht, an impoverished tailor.
+Ulbricht was born in 1893 in Leipzig, Saxony, into a Protestant family to Pauline Ida (née Rothe) and Ernst August Ulbricht, an impoverished tailor.
 He spent eight years in primary school (Volksschule) and this constituted all of his formal education since he left school to train as a joiner.
 Both his parents worked actively for the Social Democratic Party (SPD), which Walter joined in 1912.
-The young Ulbricht first learned about radical socialism at home then in Leipzig's Naundörfchen workers' district.
+The young Ulbricht first learned about radical socialism at home in Leipzig's Naundörfchen workers' district before they moved to the Gottschedstrasse.